 20 U.S.C. §1415(i)(3)(C) states that "[f]ees awarded under this paragraph shall be based on rates prevailing in the community in which the action or proceeding arose for the kind and quality of services furnished."
 20 U.S.C. §1415(i)(3)(C).
 To demonstrate a reasonable hourly rate, the fee applicant must show: an attorney's usual billing practices; counsel's skill, experience and reputation; as well as the prevailing market rates in the community.
 Covington, 57 F.3d at 1107.
-The determination of a "market rate for the services of a lawyer is inherently difficult" and is decided by the court in its discretion.
+The determination of a market rate is "inherently difficult" and is decided by the court in its discretion.
 Blum, 465 U.S. at 896 n.11.
 "To inform and assist the court in the exercise of its discretion, the burden is on the fee applicant to produce satisfactory evidence . . . that the requested [hourly] rates are in line with those prevailing in the community for similar services by lawyers of reasonably comparable skill, experience and reputation."
 Id.
 An attorney's usual billing rate may be considered the "reasonable rate" if it accords with the rates prevailing in the community for similar services by lawyers possessing similar skill, experience and reputation.
 Kattan by Thomas v.
-District of Columbia, 995 F.2d 274, 278 (D.C.
-Cir.
-1993) (emphasis added).
+District of Columbia, 995 F.2d 274, 278 (D.C.Cir.
+1993).